gobeyondidentity/bi-sdk-swift/README.md

 }
 ```

-### Client And Cloud
+### Public Client And Confidential Client
-In this scenerio your client handles getting the authorization code by calling a Beyond Identity endpoint and your backend handles exchanging that code for an access token and id token.
+In this scenerio your public client (mobile app) handles getting the authorization code and your confidential client (backend) handles exchanging that code for an access token and id token.

-It is up to the developer to decide what the response would be for your backend.
-As an example, a response could be a session id associated with the authenticated user or the userinfo payload that was queried on the backend.
+It is up to the developer to decide what the response would be for your confidential client.
+As an example, a response could be a session id associated with the authenticated user or the userinfo payload that was queried on the confidential client.

 The Beyond Identity `/authorize` endpoint supports the following parameters:
 * `client_id`: unique ID for a tenant's registered OIDC client.